Chime vs Cash App: Fees, APY & Overdraft Compared

 Chime was built specifically for primary bank use.
 Its checking account structure, direct deposit features, and comprehensive online banking tools make it a viable replacement for Chase, Wells Fargo, or other traditional institutions.

 Cash App serves better as a secondary account.
-According to Federal Reserve data, mobile payments average 11 transactions monthly per user in 2024.
-Cash App captures that P2P activity effectively, but most users maintain a separate primary bank for core banking app needs like mobile payment solutions and bill management.
+According to 2025 Federal Reserve Diary of Consumer Payment Choice data, the most recent available, U.S. consumers made an average of 11 payments per month with a mobile phone in 2024, up from four in 2018.
+The same study found consumers made 48 monthly payments across all methods.
+Cash App captures that mobile payment activity effectively, but most users maintain a separate primary bank for core banking needs like bill management.

 Cash App P2P Features